blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_intro.md

     reflected in the confidence intervals.
 There are other sources of uncertainty (survey methods, etc.) that we are not quantifying here, so these confidence intervals are probably too small.
+    [Click here][niNaiveModel_link] for a comparison between our MRP model and a much simpler model of the same data.